armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 This will result in the files being stored in the directory `/home/bang/yara/json/busybox`.

+In case there are new packages then not all files will have to be reprocessed: only the new files need to be put into a new metadata file with just the new archives.

 The second step will be to run the YARA rule generation script:

     $ python3 yara_from_source.py -c /path/to/config --json-directory=/path/to/json/results -m /path/to/metadata